Friday, April 18, 2014

 Dr. Porter, like other investors in the frontier, sought out the choice land where woods, water and wheat-growing soil was plentiful, and he set about improving his investment by creating on paper the Village of Waucoma in 1846, next to Cooksville.
 These two villages became the first in northern Rock County, besides the early stagecoach stop of Union, three miles to the west.

 In that same year, Dr. Porter, along with his nephew Joseph K. P. Porter (1819-1907) first visited his land and his newly-platted but unbuilt village.
 Porter granted to young Joseph the power of attorney to bargain, sell, and convey his land in Wisconsin, including in his new village, hoping to profit from America’s growing movement to the West.
-And young Joseph also began constructing his farmhouse and barn to the east of Waucoma along the Badfish Creek, in anticipation of marrying Ann Eliza Bacon and settling permanently in the wilds of Wisconsin.
+And young Joseph also began constructing his farmhouse and barn to the east of the Village of Waucoma along the Badfish Creek, in anticipation of marrying Ann Eliza Bacon and settling permanently in the wilds of Wisconsin.
 Uncle and nephew then returned to Massachusetts.

 On February 21, 1847, Joseph married Ann Eliza in Lowell, Massachusetts.
 He soon set off for Wisconsin again, alone, to continue his preparations of a home in the “wilderness” for his new “choice” bride.